Context LatticeBy Private Memory Corp

 • Lite architecture: topic_rollups + sqlite outbox + sqlite rollup index (WAL + FTS5 BM25).

-• Full architecture: staged fast lane topic_rollups + qdrant + postgres_pgvector plus deep async continuation mindsdb + mongo_raw + letta + memory_bank.
+• Full architecture: staged fast lane topic_rollups + qdrant in local lite, Qdrant plus pgvector in full/operator stacks, plus deep async continuation mindsdb + mongo_raw + letta + memory_bank.

 • Optional vector lane: sqlite-vec capability is auto-detected and remains fail-open when unavailable.